jiasyuanchu/lulubuy-calculator-ca/README.md

-# 🇺🇸 Lululemon US Proxy Purchase Estimator
+# 🇺🇸 Lululemon CA Proxy Purchase Estimator

-This is a lightweight frontend tool to help estimate the **total cost of purchasing Lululemon products from the US** through a proxy (代購).
+This is a lightweight frontend tool to help estimate the **total cost of purchasing Lululemon products from the CA** through a proxy (代購).
 It’s perfect for IG sellers, side hustlers, or anyone helping friends buy overseas.

 ## ✨ Features

-- ✅ **Auto-loads live USD to TWD exchange rates**
+- ✅ **Auto-loads live CAD to TWD exchange rates**
   - Primary source: Taiwan government open data API
   - Fallback: Parses data from Bank of Taiwan’s website (via multiple CORS proxies)
-- 💰 **Applies a 1.2x service fee** to item price
+- 💰 **Applies a 10% service fee** to item price
-- 🚚 **Estimates 2nd-stage local shipping cost** (default: NT$60)
+- 🚚 **Estimates 2nd-stage local shipping cost** (default: NT$60~150)
 - 🔁 One-click to reload exchange rate
 - ✍️ Exchange rate field can be edited manually (double-click to unlock)

-## 🧮 Calculation Formula

-> Note: The second-stage shipping fee is estimated at NT$60 per item.
-Actual cost may vary based on weight or packaging.

 ## 🧾 How to Use

 1. Open `index.html` in any browser (no backend required)
-2. Enter the USD price of the item
+2. Enter the CAD price of the item
 3. Wait for exchange rate to load (or enter it manually)
 4. Click **Calculate Total**
 5. View a breakdown of service fee and shipping